thoughtworks-jumpstart/guides/docs/backend-web-development/express-responses.md

 # Express.js responses

-The request handler usually needs to call a method on the response object to send back some responses.
+The handler function usually needs to call a method on the response object to send back some responses.

 ## Sending a string